Whitmer: $600M Flint Water Deal a Step Toward Making Amends

 Suits also have been filed against the city, the U.S. Environmental Protection Agency and two engineering consulting firms.
 They could join the state settlement by contributing agreed-on sums to the $600 million compensation fund.

-The agreement establishes a process for people to submit claims.
+The agreement establishes a process for submitting claims.
 Amounts awarded will depend on the number of claims and the extent of damage a person sustained between April 25, 2014, and July 31, 2016.

 Nearly 80% will be distributed to claimants who were minors, with the largest share — 64.5% — going to those who were 6 or younger when first exposed to the contaminated water.
 About 30,000 children lived in Flint at the time.